bemoore34/Benthos-Plugins/README.md

 - caCert: "\<path to ca cert, if using client auth\>"
 - cliAuth: false/true

-To send events to the input listener, configure the Winlogbeat client's Logstash input section.
+To send Windows Log Events to the input listener, configure the Winlogbeat client's Logstash input section.

 The plugin leverages the Elastic/go-lumber project.
 For reference, there is an example server implementation at https://github.com/elastic/go-lumber/blob/main/cmd/tst-lj/main.go

 **Syslog Server Input**